Excerpt from the OH&S Canada magazine

 The case made his way to court beginning in December 2015.
 Glencore later pleaded guilty to failing to provide information, instruction and supervision to protect a worker safety, specifically regarding use of seat belts in a load haul dump.

-This report has not listed the actual sections that were violated, so I have added the ones that seem to correspond to the report listed above.
+This report has not listed the actual sections that were in contravention, so I have added the ones that seem to correspond to the report listed above.

 Section 25, of the OHSA, subsection 1(b) states,